Yoast/wordpress-seo/readme.txt

 = 1.7.4 =

-* Security fix: fixed possible CSRF vulnerability in bulk editor.
+* Security fix: fixed possible CSRF and SQL injection vulnerabilities in bulk editor.
 Added strict sanitation to order_by and order params.
 Added extra nonce checks on requests sending additional parameters.
-Minimal capability to use the bulk editor is now Editor.
+Minimal capability needed to access the bulk editor is now Editor.
 Thanks [Ryan Dewhurst](https://github.com/ethicalhack3r) from WPScan for discovering and responsibly disclosing this issue.

 = 1.7.3.3 =